disooqi/Labeeb/natasy/data_preparation/README.md

 ## MISMATCH Train/Test DISTRIBUTION
 * Make sure that dev and test set come from the same distribution

-* the key two number to look at when invetigating bias and veriance are training error and sev error
+* the key two number to look at when investigating bias and variance are training error and dev error